For information about this supplement see The Anime Companion

 A Look Into Tokyo p.86-91)

-A nimono (type of simmered dish) of meat and vegetables made with Western ingredients.
+A nimono (simmered food) of meat and vegetables made with Western ingredients.
 Common ingredients are beef, potatoes, carrots (ninjin; The Anime Companion 2 p.63), and onions.

 Anime: